-We created the following audit checklist, which you can use to evaluate your digital tools, such as a website, mobile app, social media content, and digital print media.
+You can use the following audit checklist to evaluate your digital tools, such as a website, mobile app, social media content, and digital print media.
 This checklist centralizes recommendations derived from Health Literacy Online, ETR's Health Equity Framework, and design thinking.

 Who are your users?